 Fortunately, our independent insurance agents are here to eliminate the hassle of searching on your own by walking you through a hand-picked selection of top insurance policies to cover both your business and your employees.
 But first, let’s talk more about the protection you need and why you need it.

 What Is Retail Business Insurance?

-Retail insurance is a customized form of business insurance.
-It is specifically designed to provide retail store owners like you with the coverage you need to keep your business operational even in the event of a catastrophe or a lawsuit.
-Retail business insurance is actually a package of insurance options that you customize to protect yourself against the risks you face as the owner of a retail operation.
+Retail business insurance isn’t just a one-size-fits-all bundle of coverages filled with protection you don’t need.
+It’s actually a package of insurance options that you customize to protect yourself against the risks your unique retail store faces.
 These insurance plans can be fine-tuned to meet your needs and budget, no matter the size or type of operation you run.

 Nearly half of all retail businesses that temporarily close their doors after a natural disaster fail within 5 years.
-A solid business plan coupled with a retail insurance policy can prevent large financial losses and allow your retail store to remain profitable regardless of what unexpected event comes your way.
+A solid business plan coupled with a retail insurance policy can prevent large financial losses and allow your store to remain profitable regardless of what unexpected event comes your way.